juangamella/ut-lvce-paper/README.md

 ## Repository structure

+You will find the following/files directories:

+- `ut_lvcm/` contains the python and R code to run the UT-LVCE procedure and the experiments.
+- `*_experiments` directories hold the results from executing the experiments.
+- `figures_*.ipynb` are the jupyter notebooks used to generate the figures used in the paper.
+After execution, they are stored in the `figures/` directory.
+-  `scratch/sachs` and `scratch/reservoirs/` contain the datasets and other files used for the Sachs dataset and California Reservoirs experiments.

 ## Feedback

 If you need assistance or have feedback, you are more than welcome to write me an [email](mailto:juan.gamella@stat.math.ethz.ch) :)